matter-labs/zksync/docs/contract.md

 When corresponding transactions are found in the commited block, their count must be recorded.
 If the block is verified, this count of the satisfied **priority requests** is removed from mapping.

-If the block is reverted, **priority requests** with `deposit` operation type will be removed from the number of **priority requests** that were specified when committing the block.
+If the block is reverted, the funds held by **Deposit priority requests** from this block are acrued to the owners' **root-chain balances** to make them possible to withdraw.
+And this **Deposit priority requests** will be removed from mapping.

 ### **Validators'** responsibility